Home Depot Window Soundproofing Alternatives

 Why Soundproof a Window?

-Soundproofing a window is the first place to look whenever dealing with outside noise getting into a home.
+If outside noise is getting into a home, we need to start with soundproofing the windows.
 Whether it’s your neighbors, dogs barking, traffic, an AC unit, or a pool pump – the window is the weak point letting all that unwanted noise into your home.
 The closer you can get your window soundproofing performance to the wall around it, the quieter and more comfortable your home will be.

 Soundproofing your window also has a side benefit of reducing drafts and heat loss.
 When customers soundproof all the windows in their home with our Fantastic Frame Window Inserts, they will typically save 40-50% on their energy bill.
 Quieter, more comfortable, and saving money?!
 If you want to skip to the last section to learn more, we don’t blame you!